owlbarn/eigen/README.md

 ## Optional configuration

-You can customise the optimization flags used to compile the C++ libeigen by setting `EIGENCPP_OPTFLAGS`, the default value is
+You can customise the optimization flags used to compile the C++ libeigen by setting `EIGENCPP_OPTFLAGS`, the default value for `x86_64` is
 ```
 EIGENCPP_OPTFLAGS = -Ofast -march=native -funroll-loops -ffast-math
 ```

-Similarly you can customise the optimization flags used to compile the eigen library by setting `EIGEN_FLAGS`, the default value is
+Similarly you can customise the optimization flags used to compile the eigen library by setting `EIGEN_FLAGS`, the default value for `x86_64` is
 ```
 EIGEN_FLAGS = -O3 -Ofast -march=native -funroll-loops -ffast-math
 ```